eclark98/mscprojectminimalwhole-cell/README.md

 # mscprojectminimalwhole-cell
-Code from my MSc project "A Minimal Physiochemical Whole-Cell Model for Engineering Biology; Extending an Existing Bacterial Cell Model"
+Code from my MSc project "A Minimal Physiochemical Whole-Cell Model for Engineering Biology; Extending an Existing Bacterial Cell Model".
+Please find below a small description of what each MATLAB script does.

 ## Basic Model